typetetris/nix-flakes-beginner/README.md

 is an attribute set describing the input.

 For now it just contains an attribute `url` with a string value.
-The value of the `url` attribute is a flake reference, which happens to have the syntax of an url.
+The value of the `url` attribute is a special kind of url, a flake reference.

 There are a some different types of flake references, but we will only use the `github` one for now.
 The basic syntax of a `github` type